Graduate Academic Policies & Regulations

 Policies and procedures for graduate students are devised to safeguard the integrity of the degree or certificate granted, to facilitate the student’s progress toward the degree, and to prevent delays and misunderstandings.

 Each student is responsible for being thoroughly familiar with all policies and procedures and with the requirements of the specific program: degree, certificate, or certification.
 Updates to the printed catalog are available on the Web at www.arcadia.edu/catalog.
 If the student has any doubt or question about requirements or procedures, he or she should consult the Assistant Dean of the College of Graduate Studies for clarification.

 Conferring of Degrees

-Degrees are conferred at the completion of a program.
+Degrees are conferred at the completion of a program in May, August, and December.
 A formal Commencement exercise takes place in May.
-All students completing their degrees at any time during the academic year are invited to participate and will receive information regarding the Commencement ceremony.
-Information also is available online at www.arcadia.edu in early March.
+A Commencement exercise is held in February for students in the Doctor of Physical Therapy program.
+All students completing their degrees at any time during the academic year are invited to participate in the following May ceremony and will receive information regarding the Commencement ceremony from the Graduate Office.
+Information also is available online at www.arcadia.edu/commencement in early March and posted in the Blackboard communities.
 Attendance at Commencement is not mandatory.

-A cumulative grade point average of 3.9 to 4.0 is required for programs in Business Administration, Counseling Psychology, Education, English, Forensic Science, Health Education, Humanities, International Peace and Conflict Resolution, Public Health, the Transitional Doctor of Physical Therapy, and the Doctor of Education.
+A cumulative grade point average of 3.9 to 4.0 is required for programs in Business Administration, Counseling, Education, English/Creative Writing, Forensic Science, Health Education, Humanities, International Peace and Conflict Resolution, International Public Relations, Public Health, the Transitional Doctor of Physical Therapy, and the Doctor of Education.

 A cumulative grade point average of 3.7 to 4.0 is required in the Doctor of Physical Therapy, the Master of Science in Genetic Counseling, and the Master of Medical Science (Physician Assistant) degree programs.